janewaya/texteditor/README.md

 # REVISION NOTES:
      - Made changes to "moveLeft" and "moveRight" such that the autograder tests shall hopefully pass.
+     - Also added a new GapBuffer object so a String was no longer required as an arguement

 ## Resources Used